 Gajar Ka Halwa is traditional Indian dessert especially made during winter months.
-This is also KK own as gajrela in Punjab.
+This is also Known as gajrela in Punjab.

 If you have previously checked my microwave recipes, you know that I am creating unique and delicious recipes using LG microwaves.
-If you have not checked them till now I would say check them now, microwave cooking is convenient, super easy and non messy way to cook food.
+If you have not checked them till now I would say check them now, microwave cooking is the convenient, super easy and non-messy way to cook food.